xrviv/walletScrutinyBuildCasts/README.md

-# walletScrutinyBuildCasts - Reproducible Verification Testing Recordings for Bitcoin Apps, Programs and Devices
+### WalletScrutiny Build Casts - Reproducible Verification Testing Recordings for Bitcoin Apps, Programs and Devices

 A repository for displaying walletscrutiny asciicasts pertaining to the reproducibile builds of Android, Desktop apps and hardware firmware.